 "Together with the donor, we ensure a better life for patients".

 Sanquin is a knowledge-driven not-for-profit organisation that supplies life-saving products, focussing on the needs of the care sector.
 Through scientific research, we look for and find new solutions for medical problems in the field of transfusion medicine, haematology and immunology.
 We are constantly aware of our responsibility to handle the donors’ gift carefully, responsibly and effectively, and to put the patients’ safety and welfare first.

-Sanquin consists of the following divisions: Blood Bank, Plasma Products, Diagnostic Services, Reagents, Research and Tissues & Cells.
+Sanquin consists of the following divisions: Blood Bank, Diagnostic Services, Reagents, Research and Sanquinnovate.
 The core of Sanquin’s is the voluntary and unremunerated donor.

 Sanquin’s products and services fall within five medical needs, and these medical needs also form the basis of our research programme.
 The five medical needs are: